McNerdius/TailBlazor/Source/wwwroot/content/tidy_css.md

 > Whatever you do, don’t use @apply just to make things look “cleaner”.
 Yes, HTML templates littered with Tailwind classes are kind of ugly.
 Making changes in a project that has tons of custom CSS is worse.

-A common, valid criticism of the utility-class approach is that long strings of class names gets hard to read, requiring "horizontal panning" of the eyes.
+A common criticism of the utility-class approach is that long strings of class names gets hard to read, requiring "horizontal panning" of the eyes.
 What i don't understand is - why in all of the Tailwind CSS samples i see are all of the class strings on one line ?
 In C# (and other languages of course), if a method has more than a few parameters, we format & indent them to look pretty.
 This is an option in HTML class strings as well.
-If my HTML is getting messy, i group my classes over multiple lines, grouping classes semantically.
+If my HTML is getting messy, i group my classes over multiple lines semantically.
 Maybe i put font size/color classes on one line, padding/margins on the next, dark mode on another, give each responsive breakpoint a line of their own, and so on.
 A line becomes a rectangle.

 OK with that out of my system, back to `@apply`, which lets us cut long class strings out of our HTML and paste them into a `css` file and go on our way.
 Let's look at this site's [IconLink](https://github.com/McNerdius/TailBlazor/tree/main/Source/Components/IconLink){target="_blank"} Component as an example.
 Without using `@apply` you'd see something like this: